Are you a Human Docking Station?

 Most people who’ve been socialised as women know how to cast an incredible spell of care.

-We’re breathing warmth and life into our homes and often well beyond those four walls.
+We’re breathing warmth and life into our homes, our workplaces and often well beyond those walls.
 We’re creating nourishment and harmony in the unlikeliest of conditions.
 We’re arranging flowers, appointments, meals, holiday schedules and delightful experiences for most anyone who crosses our path.
 We’re like orchestra conductors—pulling magic out of the silence—and like train conductors—keeping things safely on the rails.

 It’s a gift and a curse.
 A burden and a pleasure.